Kaixhin/rlenvs/README.md

 **Note that the API is under development and may be subject to change**

+### rlenvs.envs

+A table of all possible environments implemented in rlenvs.

 ### observation = env:start([opts])

 Starts a new episode in the environment and returns the first `observation`.
 May take `opts`.